cosmos/cosmos-sdk/docs/architecture/adr-041-in-place-store-migrations.md

 Assuming a chain upgrades at block `N`, the procedure should run as follows:

 - the old binary will halt in `BeginBlock` at block `N`.
-In the store, the ConsensusVersions of the old binary's modules are stored.
+In its store, the ConsensusVersions of the old binary's modules are stored.
 - the new binary will start at block `N`.
 The UpgradeHandler is set in the new binary, so will run at `BeginBlock` of the new binary.
-As per the UpgradeHandler, it will run the `RunMigrations` above, migrating all module stores in-place, before the modules' own `BeginBlock`s.
+Inside `x/upgrade`'s `ApplyUpgrade`, the `MigrationMap` will be retrieved from the (old binary's) store, and passed into the `RunMigrations` functon, migrating all module stores in-place before the modules' own `BeginBlock`s.

 ## Consequences